kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 5. ensure that it gets cleared
 6. upgrade
 7. set NNN to non-existing node
-8. ensure it gets cleared again
+8. ensure it isn't cleared again

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?